This week I experienced a stark contrast between abject poverty and high tech startups here in Cambodia.

 I also spent a lot of time in the villages for work this week.
 I wanted to interview a number of microfinancing customers.
 I can tell you their jaws dropped when:

 - They saw a foreigner walk into their house.

 - I asked them about their customer experience and how the organisation could improve.
 They seemed pretty amazed that I had come out all the way to see them to ask for their opinion.
 Can you believe some of these villagers are asking for loans of just $25?
 It was great to meet more of these villagers –really encourages me to work hard to make their lives just that little bit easier.

 On the complete other end of the spectrum, I was invited to attend a conference on Development Innovation.
 This conference was sponsored by USAID, and showcased startup ideas to help the poor.
 The ideas came from both local Cambodians and expats.
 There were some really interesting ideas like an app that provided free legal advice to people working in sweat shops, or an app where the general public can report briberies (Cambodia is the second most corrupt country in Asia after North Korea).
 It was great to see passionate young Cambodians thinking up innovative ideas to help their fellow country people.

 Whilst at the conference, I attended some of the idea pitches.
 I had to smile to myself when I noticed who was sitting just in front of me, it was a Buddhist monk.
 These guys just seem to pop up everywhere, and it fascinates me.
 A buddhist monk at a start up convention – something I NEVER thought I would see.

-That’s my adventures for this week.
+That’s my news for this week.
+Have a great week!